 5) Do not store in closed containers.
 Keeping your toothbrush covered just aids the bacteria to have the perfect environment.

 Not on the list, but a bonus recommendation from us at Kids Smiles.
 In the restroom, close the lid when flushing as bacteria can spray up to ten inches above the lid and too close to your beloved toothbrush.

-Dr. Brandon Larkin also suggests "If you have room in the bathroom to use two different toothbrushes.
+Dr. Frank Sierra also suggests "If you have room in the bathroom to use two different toothbrushes.
 You can get two different colors for your child and instruct them to use one before noon and the other in the evening, this way you allow time for the bristles to dry out our before being used again and alternating two toothbrushes increases the overall longevity significantly!"

 Be sure to share these toothbrush tips with friends and family, and SMILE.